Strawberry Tart

 Instructions

-- For the filling, combine the mascarpone, confectioner's sugar, orange zest, lemon zest, and vanilla in a large mixing bowl.
-Whip with a hand mixer on medium high speed for about 2 minutes, until well-mixed.
+- While the crust chills, add the mascarpone, sugar, citrus zest, and vanilla to a large mixing bowl.
+Using an electric hand mixer, beat on medium-high speed for about 2 minutes, until creamy and well combined.

-- Spread the mascarpone filling evenly in the prepared graham cracker crust (no need to bake it), then refrigerate for 1 hour.
+- Spread the mascarpone filling evenly in the prepared graham cracker crust, then refrigerate for 1 hour.
 This will help the tart slice cleanly later on.

 Notes